linebreaker/restless-api/README.md

 //...
 };
 ```
-- Where the 3rd "user" argument is the user "model" (this example used one unified model+controller for user noun, but if they were separate this would be the controller and it would get the model ref there)
+- Where the 3rd `user` argument is the user `model` (this example used one unified model+controller for user noun, but if they were separate this would be the controller and it would get the model ref there)

 - more docs and example files coming soon...